-US adds 6 to Venezuela sanctions list amid political crisis
+US hits Venezuela officials with sanctions for blocking aid

-The six include officials with the National Guard and police blamed for their roles in blocking humanitarian aid convoys into Venezuela.
-They were announced by the Treasury Department on Friday.
+WASHINGTON (AP) — The Trump administration, stepping up pressure on the government of Venezuelan President Nicolas Maduro, on Friday slapped sanctions on six high-ranking Venezuelan security officials for obstructing the delivery of humanitarian aid into their country.

+The Treasury Department said the six, including officials with the National Guard and police, are allied with Maduro, who has closed Venezuela’s borders with Brazil and Colombia to prevent assistance from countries opposed to his continued rule from entering.
-The sanctions freeze any assets the people may have under U.S. jurisdiction and prevent anyone in the U.S. from conducting financial transactions with them.

-It’s part of a campaign to pressure Maduro to step down and turn over power to opposition leader Juan Guaido (gwy-DOH’).
+The sanctions block any assets they have in U.S. jurisdictions and bar Americans from conducting financial transactions with them.
+They are part of a campaign to pressure Maduro to step down and turn over power to opposition leader Juan Guaido.

+“This action … targets six security officials who control many of the groups that prevented humanitarian aid from entering Venezuela, thereby exacerbating the humanitarian crisis that has left millions of Venezuelans starving and without access to medical care under the Maduro regime,” the Treasury Department said in a statement.

 Most Read Nation & World Stories